PaloAltoNetworks/HomeSkillet/docs/panhandler.rst

 This skillet is designed for XML-based API configuration.
 It requires the use of the PanHandler tool for variable substitution and API interactions.

-Check the Skillet District to `get started with PanHandler`_
+Check the Quickplay Solutions page to `get started with PanHandler`_

 .. _get started with panHandler: https://live.paloaltonetworks.com/t5/quickplay-solutions-tools/install-and-get-started-with-panhandler/ta-p/307916